redpelicans/todo_boilerplate/README.md

-# Red Tetris Boilerplate
+# Red todo Boilerplate

-This starter kit was made to help students to develop red_tetris project : a Full Stack Javascript Tetris.
-We can also use it as a starting point for any product made of React / Redux and socket.io.
+This starter kit was made to help to develop a react project

 It helps: